 Because aluminium competes with calcium for absorption, increased amounts of dietary aluminium may contribute to the reduced skeletal mineralisation (osteopenia) observed in preterm infants and infants with growth retardation.
 In very high doses, aluminium can cause neurotoxicity, and is associated with altered function of the blood-brain barrier.
 A small percentage of people are allergic to aluminium and experience contact dermatitis, digestive disorders, vomiting or other symptoms upon contact or ingestion of products containing aluminium, such as deodorants or antacids.
 In those without allergies, aluminium is not as toxic as heavy metals, but there is evidence of some toxicity if it is consumed in excessive amounts.
-Although the use of aluminium compounds and excessive use of aluminium-containing aluminium glauminium compounds and excessive use of aluminium-containing aluminium absorption, and maltol has been shown to increase the accumulation of aluminium in nervous and osseus tissue.
+Although the use of aluminium cookware has not been shown to lead to aluminium toxicity in general, excessive consumption of antacids containing aluminium compounds and excessive use of aluminium-containing antiperspirants provide more significant exposure levels.
+Studies have shown that consumption of acidic foods or liquids with aluminium significantly increases aluminium absorption, and maltol has been shown to increase the accumulation of aluminium in nervous and osseus tissue.
 Furthermore, aluminium increases oestrogen-related gene expression in human breast cancer cells cultured in the laboratory These salts' estrogen-like effects have led to their classification as a metalloestrogen.
 Some researchers have expressed concerns that the aluminium in antiperspirants may increase the risk of breast cancer.